Evan-Codes88/CI-CD-api/WORKFLOWS_HELP.md

 - **Fallback Actions**: Execute alternative steps if the primary action fails (e.g., using a cached dataset if a live API is down).
 - **Error Notifications**: Alert relevant stakeholders (e.g. via email or Slack) with details of the failure for manual intervention.
 - **Logging Errors**: Record failure details (e.g. error codes, timestamps) for debugging and auditability.
-  These mechanisms ensure workflows can recover from issues or escalate them appropriately, minimizing downtime and manual intervention.
+  These mechanisms ensure workflows can recover from issues or escalate them appropriately, minimising downtime and manual intervention.

 ## Components of an Automation Workflow